Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Introduction

 Section~\ref{sec:BasicsEAtheory} sets the stage by solving the linearized Einstein-\AE{}ther theory in the asymptotically flat region.
 We do so in a manifestly gauge-invariant way by computing the relevant second-order action of the theory.
-This allows us to arrive at the fully gauge-invariant second-order action written exclusively in terms of dynamical degrees of freedom of the theory in subsection~\ref{sSec:LinearizedAE} [Eq.~\eqref{gaugeS2}].
+This allows us to arrive at the fully gauge-invariant second-order action written exclusively in terms of dynamical degrees of freedom of the theory in Sec.~\ref{sSec:LinearizedAE} [Eq.~\eqref{gaugeS2}].
 As far as we are aware, this purely dynamical second-order action of E\AE{} gravity has not been computed before.
-Subsection~\ref{sSec:GravPol} is then dedicated to a summarized analysis of the polarization content of the theory.
-The linearized regime is left behind in Sec.~\ref{Sec:MemoryGeneral} by introducing the Isaacson approach of formulating leading order equations of motion in subsection~\ref{sSec:Isaacson}.
-Based on the purely dynamical second-order E\AE{} action, a second variation approach discussed in subsection~\ref{sSec:AsymptoticEMGen} enables the derivation of the asymptotic Isaacson energy momentum tensor in terms of fully gauge invariant variables of the theory.
-This finally allows the formulation of the tensor memory equation of E\AE{} gravity in subsection ~\ref{sSec:TensorMemoryGen}.
+Section~\ref{sSec:GravPol} is then dedicated to a summarized analysis of the polarization content of the theory.
+The linearized regime is left behind in Sec.~\ref{Sec:MemoryGeneral} by introducing the Isaacson approach of formulating leading order equations of motion in Sec.~\ref{sSec:Isaacson}.
+Based on the purely dynamical second-order E\AE{} action, a second variation approach discussed in Sec.~\ref{sSec:AsymptoticEMGen} enables the derivation of the asymptotic Isaacson energy momentum tensor in terms of fully gauge invariant variables of the theory.
+This finally allows the formulation of the tensor memory equation of E\AE{} gravity in Sec.~\ref{sSec:TensorMemoryGen}.
 Sec.~\ref{sec:MemoryinEA} contains the main results of this work by analyzing the solution of the E\AE{} tensor memory formula in the appropriate asymptotic limit.
-Through a simplifying thought experiment of computing the memory for individual \ae{}ther energy pulses in subsection~\ref{sec:pulse}, we gain insight into the causal structure of the memory build up, which finally culminates in a conjecture of strongly motivated exclusion of the superluminal parameter space of the theory is subsection~\ref{ssSec:ConstrainigSuperluminalEA}.
-The complete formula for gravitational null displacement memory in Einstein-\AE{}ther gravity is written out in subsection~\ref{sec:MemoryinLuminalEA}.
+Through a simplifying thought experiment of computing the memory for individual \ae{}ther energy pulses in Sec.~\ref{sec:pulse}, we gain insight into the causal structure of the memory buildup, which, together with an additional constraint of luminally propagating tensor waves, finally culminates in a conjecture of strongly motivated exclusion of the superluminal parameter space of the theory in Sec.~\ref{ssSec:ConstrainigSuperluminalEA}.
+The complete formula for gravitational null displacement memory in Einstein-\AE{}ther gravity is written out in Sec.~\ref{sec:MemoryinLuminalEA}.
 The discussion is concluded in Sec.~\ref{sec:Discussion}.